wjsutton/spill_the_dbt/tasks/challenge_01.md

 Edit the sql script so a table is created (materialized) for the UNIQUE_PARTS CTE and another table for the output of the query.
 This will involve splitting the script into two queries.

-The SQL table created with take the name of the filename, this can be corrected using the alias function.
+The SQL table created will take the name of the filename, this can be corrected using the alias function.

 Edit your second query to use `ref` functions to join to the result of the first query (unique_parts):